What does the Initiative do?

 Visit ClinicalTrials.gov and search for ‘psilocybin’ to find ongoing and planned clinical trials involving psilocybin.

-Where is Decriminalize California headquartered?
+Where is Decriminalize California headquartered

-In addition typically one third of signatures collected are invalid (due to the signatory not being registered to vote, providing the incorrect address, and/or providing an illegible signature), therefore Decriminalize California will need to buffer the count by collecting an extra 50% of the total number of signatures required.
+Petitions proposing initiative statutes must be signed by voters registered in the State of California.
+The number of valid signatures required must be equal to at least 5% of the total votes cast for the office of Governor at the last gubernatorial election so for the California 2022 election, the total number of valid signatures required for Initiative statutes is 623,212.
+However, typically one-third of signatures collected are invalid (due to the signatory not being registered to vote, providing the incorrect address, and/or providing an illegible signature), therefore Decriminalize California will need to account for this by collecting an extra 50% of the total number of signatures required.

-When and where can I sign your initiative?
+When and where can I sign your Initiative?

 Can I collect signatures for the Initiative?